 - Averted in Oyasumi Punpun.
 Fans do tend to play it somewhat straight though as they give Aiko reddish hair, due to certain official art having her that way, when her canon color is brown.

-- Boku Wa Mari No Naka and Aku no Hana avert this, though the latter does have the brightly redheaded Nakamura.
+- Inside Mari and Aku no Hana both avert this, though the latter does have the brightly redheaded Nakamura.
 The anime of the Aku No Hana infamously averts it by being rotoscopped.

-- Yuureitou has most characters with black or dark brown hair and brown eyes.
+- Yuureitou averts this.
+Most characters with black or dark brown hair and brown eyes, and look Japanese.

 - Koi Kaze averts this.
 Everyone has black hair and dark eyes.